mohalikhan/mohalikhan/README.md

 - :telescope: I’m consultant as a Senior UI Developer and contributing to frontend and backend for building web applications.

-- :seedling: I like coding, I like solving problems, I like learning about new technologies and aspects of the software.
-I love working in a team of smart and talented individuals that I know will understand problems and be able to come up with clear solutions.
+- :seedling: I possess a strong passion for coding and problem-solving and am constantly seeking to learn new technologies and advancements in software development.
+I excel in collaborative environments, where I can work with smart and talented team members to understand and tackle complex issues and create clear solutions.
+I have a proven ability to translate business requirements into functional software and have a track record of delivering high-quality, on-time, scalable, performance-optimized, and maintainable applications.
+I am a highly motivated individual who is dedicated to continuous learning, able to adapt to tight deadlines, and have effective communication skills with both technical and non-technical colleagues.
+I foster a culture of learning and idea-sharing and am always open to new methods of working.

 - :zap: In my free time, I solve problems and read tech articles.